rastala/azure-content/articles/machine-learning/machine-learning-text-analytics-module-tutorial.md

 As the last preprocessing step, we split the data into train and test sets.

-## Step 2: Extracte numeric feature vectors from pre-processed text
+## Step 2: Extract numeric feature vectors from pre-processed text

 Machine learning algorithms typically expect numeric feature vectors as input instead of free-form text.
 We use Extract N-Gram Features module to transform the text data to such format.
 This module takes a column of whitespace-separated words and computes a dictionary of words, or N-grams of words, that appear in your dataset.
 Then, it counts how many times each word, or N-gram, appears in each record, and creates new feature vectors from those counts.
 In this tutorial, we set N-gram size to 2, so our feature vectors include single words and combinations of two subsequent words.